ixa-ehu/ixa-pipe-wikify-ukb/README.md

 tar xvf wikipedia_eu_2013.tar
 ````

-Next, compile it following the installation instructions in *src/README* file.
+Next, create the Wikipedia graph following the compilation instructions in *ukb/src/README* file (section 1.2 Compiling the KB).

 ### 4. Download the SQLite database derived from Wikipedia